 A description of the differences between the Solvency II valuation methods and assumptions and the statutory accounts basis is provided.

-Section D.4 sets out details of assets and liabilities from D.1 and D.3 that have been valued using alternative valuation methods in accordance with Article 10(5) of the Solvency II Delegated Act.
+Section D.4 sets out details of assets and liabilities that have been valued using alternative valuation methods in accordance with Article 10(5) of the Solvency II Delegated Act (Solvency II Delegated Regulation 2015/35).